 Catherine Peck, CPA

 Cathy, a founding board member of Engineering World Health, has served EWH in various capacities from Treasurer to President.
 She brings more than 25 years of business and accounting experience to EWH as well as extensive non-profit service—both professionally and as a volunteer.
 Cathy served the Women's Foundation for a Greater Memphis as board member and Finance Committee Chair.
-Formerly employed by Perry-Smith & Co and by Coopers & Lybrand (PricewaterhouseCoopers) she is now a non-profit consultant/controller with MBS Accountancy and accounting professor at Fresno Pacific University.
+Formerly employed by Perry-Smith & Co and by Coopers & Lybrand (PricewaterhouseCoopers) she is now a non-profit consultant/controller with MBS Accountancy and an accounting professor at Fresno Pacific University.

 Robert A. Malkin, Ph.D., P.E.